Nasser-Mohammed/MechE_Nail_Statistics/README.md

 Nail_Metrics is an OpenCV based program created for experimental research in Material Science for the Mechanical Engineering Department at LSU.

 ## Note
-OpenCV and imutils through conda do not work.
-So pip will be used instead.
+OpenCV and imutils downloaded through conda channel will not work.
+Allow for pip packages to override the packages installed through conda channels.

 ## Installation
-To install Nail_Metrics, simply download the files to the desired directory by clicking on ```<> Code``` in green near the top right, then "Download ZIP", unzip the files into the folder you want, and you will have the program along with the environment file.
-On windows, when you click "Extract All" and it asks you where to extract the files to, I recommend deleting the "MechE_Nail_Statistics-main" as it will save the folder with the files into another folder named that, so you will have a redundant folder.
+To install Nail_Metrics, simply download the files to the desired directory by clicking on ```<> Code``` in green near the top right, then ```"Download ZIP"```, unzip the files into the folder you want, and you will have the program along with the environment file.
+On windows, when you click "Extract All" and it asks you where to extract the files to, I recommend deleting the ```"MechE_Nail_Statistics-main"``` as it will save the folder with the files into another folder named that, so you will have a redundant folder.

 ### Dependencies
 Nail_Metrics uses Anaconda to handle Python and it's dependencies, which are found in environment_windows.yml and environement_mac.yml.
 To setup the nm-py39 Python environment, install and configure Anaconda or Miniconda.
 I recommend Miniconda as it does not include many unnecessary packages.
 Read below for instructions on how to do this.